Context-Aware Sparse Deep Coordination Graphs: Conclusion

 We study how to learn dynamic sparse coordination graphs, which is a long-standing problem in cooperative MARL.
 We propose a specific implementation and theoretically justify it.
 Empirically, we evaluate the proposed method on a new multi-agent coordination benchmark.
 Moreover, we equip our method with action representations to improve the sample efficiency of payoff learning and stabilize training.
 We show that sparse and adaptive topologies can largely reduce communication overhead as well as improve the performance of coordination graphs.
 We expect our work to extend MARL to more realistic tasks with complex coordination dynamics.

 One limitation of our method is that the learned sparse graphs are not always cycle-free.
 Since the Max-Sum algorithm guarantees optimality only on acyclic graphs, our method may select sub-optimal actions.
-We plan to study how to solve this problem in future work.
+In Appendix~\ref{appx:cycle}, we study this problem in depth.

-Another limitation is that we set a fixed communication threshold then train and test our method.
-For future work, we plan to study how to adaptively determine the communication threshold during learning, automatically and accurately find the minimum threshold that can guarantee the learning performance.
+Another limitation is that we fix the communication threshold when training.
+It is an important question how to automatically and accurately find the minimum threshold that can guarantee the learning performance.
+In Appendix~\ref{appx:adaptive_threshold}, we study two ways to adaptively select the threshold.

 \paragraph{Reproducibility} The source code for all the experiments along with a README file with instructions on how to run these experiments is attached in the supplementary material.
 In addition, the settings and parameters for all models and algorithms mentioned in the experiment section are detailed in Appendix~\ref{appx:hyper}.